Customer segmentation and personalization go hand in hand for marketers.

 The basic customer segmentation definition is distinguishing groups of customers (or buckets or clusters — whatever nomenclature you prefer) with shared attributes.
 These shared traits are typically based on demographics, brand engagement (online and offline), and buying behavior.

-(Psychographic traits are technically another customer data type you could collect.
-For the sake of this blog post, though, we’ll focus on these characteristics).
+(Psychographic segmentation is another common approach you could implement.
+For the sake of this blog post, though, we’ll focus on segment-building based on these traits).

 In BlueConic, these attributes are called profile properties.
 Our customers select the profile properties they want to consider and set specific conditions for each one to create unique segments: